 - Keep your injuries clean and be covered

-After reading this article, hopefully you guys can gain more knowledge about what is impetigo, its causes, symptoms, treatments and prevention.
+After reading this article, hopefully, you can gain more knowledge about what is impetigo, its causes, symptoms, treatments and prevention.
 Now it is time for all of us to say goodbye impetigo.
 If you are interested in such types of articles, you can come and read on our main Health page.
-Please feel free to raise any questions or comments at the bottom of this article if you have any question or suggestion.
+Please feel free to raise any questions or comments at the bottom of this article.